outline

 2em

-, second level headings by2em
+(not nested), second level headings by2em

 (nested once), third-level headings by4em

-(nested twice) and so on. - Function: You can completely customize this setting with a function.
-That function receives the nesting level as a parameter (starting at 0 for top-level headings/elements) and can return a relative length or content making up the indent.
+Function: You can further customize this setting with a function.
+That function receives the nesting level as a parameter (starting at 0 for top-level headings/elements) and should return a (relative) length.
 For example,

 n => n * 2em